friedger/clarity-bitcoin/README.md

 ```
 2. Call deployment plan to send 0.1 BTC
 ```
-clarinet deployments apply -p deployments/sent-btc.devnet-plan.yaml --no-dashboard
+clarinet deployments apply -p deployments/send-btc.devnet-plan.yaml --no-dashboard
 ```
 3. Confirm to continue
-4. Copy the tx id from the Transaction
+4. Copy the tx hex from the Transaction
 5. Press N to mine the block in the clarinet dashboard
-6. Generate deployment plan for the stacks transaction by running the following command with the copied tx id (replace `883d5ac6a1d4b9493ec692469c72df7c3cf5f9ec37689cd5db634a2127364308`)
+6. Generate deployment plan for the stacks transaction by running the following command with the copied tx hex (replace `01..txhex`).
+(The generation script takes care of reversing the properties of the block header.)
 ```
-npx deno run --allow-net ./src/generatePlan.ts 883d5ac6a1d4b9493ec692469c72df7c3cf5f9ec37689cd5db634a2127364308 > deployments/send-to-first-input-plan.yaml
+deno run --allow-net ./src/generatePlan.ts 01..txhex > deployments/send-to-first-input-plan.yaml
 ```
 7. Call deployment plan to send STX to the bitcoin sender
 ```
 clarinet deployments apply -p deployments/sent-to-first-input-plan.yaml
 ```
-8. Check the stacks explorer at localhost: 8001 about the result
+8. Check the stacks explorer at localhost: 8001 about the result for the transactions of the two versions